These raspberry lemon tarts are individually-portioned desserts that are perfect for parties! They use fresh fruit for the brightest flavors.

 But keep in mind: I did not use frozen raspberries.

-Once defrosted, purchased frozen fruit tend to break down, soften and lose its shape.
+Once defrosted, purchased frozen fruit tends to break down, soften and lose its shape.
 This is why I went for the option of freezing my own.

 For this tart recipe, you can certainly top it off with fresh raspberries, if that’s what you prefer.